fmcgeough/fmcgeough.github.io/_posts/2024-09-22-elixir-and-design-patterns.md

 So what resources are available for an Elixir developer?
 If you do a search in Github for "Design Patterns Java" you get 17.6k results.
 Do that same search for Elixir and you get 11.

-There is more of an emphasis within the Elixir community in explaining what the role of design patterns is within Elixir.
-Recently a section on Antipatterns was added to the standard Elixir documentation.
+Recently, more work is in process to explain the role of design patterns in Elixir.
+For example, a section on Antipatterns was added to the standard Elixir documentation.
 [Anti Patterns](https://hexdocs.pm/elixir/main/code-anti-patterns.html).
 There is a book called [Elixir Patterns](https://elixirpatterns.dev/) that is in development and will be released soon.
+Hopefully all of this work continues and accelerates.
 Here are some other links that may be useful.

 - [Design Modeling Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/)
 - [Gang of None](https://www.youtube.com/watch?v=agkXUp0hCW8)